-With fertility as its sole focus, Freedom has the expertise and specialized staff to deliver superior patient care.
-Freedom Fertility prepares compounded preparations onsite while meeting or exceeding state and federal requirements.
+A fertility-focused pharmacy has the expertise and specialized staff to deliver superior patient care.
+It can prepare compounded medications onsite while meeting or exceeding state and federal requirements.
 The pharmacy’s expertise and good relationships with manufacturers assure availability, even in the event of nationwide drug shortages.

-In addition to utilizing UPS, FedEx and other delivery services, the fertility pharmacy contracts with couriers across the United States and employs an in-house courier in Boston, where the pharmacy is based, to make sure patients get their medications on time.
-The in-house courier drives up and down the Eastern seaboard, putting 115,000 miles on his delivery vehicle in just a year and a half.
-One of his most memorable deliveries was in Boston — but not to a home or a business address.
-He met the patient at Logan International Airport while she was changing planes during a trip.
-Equipped with her flight number, phone number, and estimated arrival time, he found a spot in the cell phone lot and monitored her arrival with a flight tracker app.
+In addition to utilizing UPS, FedEx and other delivery services, a fertility pharmacy sometimes contracts with couriers across the United States to make sure patients get their medications on time.

+Freedom Fertility, Evernorth’s fertility-focused pharmacy, employs an in-house courier that drives up and down the Eastern seaboard, putting more than 75,000 miles on their delivery vehicle in a single year.
+One of their most memorable deliveries was in Boston — but not to a home or a business address.
+They met the patient at Logan International Airport while they were changing planes during a trip.
+Equipped with their flight number, phone number, and estimated arrival time, the courier found a spot in the cell phone lot and monitored the patient’s arrival with a flight tracker app.

-When she landed, they spoke by phone, and she was waiting when he drove up to the agreed-upon exit door to hand over the insulated package containing her medication.
-The patient made it safely through security and to her flight, arriving at her destination with the medication she needed to continue her fertility journey.
+When the patient landed, they spoke by phone, and the patient was waiting when the courier drove up to the agreed-upon exit door to hand over the insulated package containing their medication.
+The patient made it safely through security and to their flight, arriving at their destination with the medication they needed to continue their fertility journey.

 Originally published on 3/9/21 and updated on 3/29/23.